 [/usp_video]after the Custom Field

-- To disable video display on a specific WP Post or Page, you can add a Custom Field to the post named
+- To disable video display on any Post or Page, add a Custom Field to the post named

 - When the “Display on backend” setting is enabled, the plugin will attach a Custom Field named

 usp-added-to-contentto each submitted post; so you can remove that field to re-add that post’s Custom Fields

 - When both settings “Display on frontend” and “Display on backend” are enabled, the custom fields will be displayed twice on the frontend.
 To prevent this, you can do one of two things: